Hovhannes Imastaser: Biography

+Works

-While Hovhannes Imastaser was recognized as a master of Armenian literature, his works acquired wider publicity only in the 19th century when they were published by Abbot Ghevont Alishan, a member of the Mekhitarist Congregation in Venice that is associated with Armenian Catholics.
-Imastaser's innovative approach to literature, for which he is often referred to as a key representative of Armenian literary renaissance, is fully demonstrated in his poem Ban Imastutian (Discourse on Wisdom).
-In the poem, written as a dialogue between the author and a blackbird, the bird symbolizes nature, which, per author, is the main inspiration behind art.
+While Hovhannes Imastaser was recognized as a master of Armenian literature, his works acquired wider publicity only in the 19th century when they were published by Abbot Ghevont Alishan, a member of the Mekhitarist Congregation in Venice.
+Imastaser's innovative approach to literature, for which he is often referred to as a key representative of the medieval Armenian literary renaissance, is fully demonstrated in his poem Ban Imastutian (Discourse on wisdom).
+In the poem, written as a dialogue between the author and a blackbird, the bird symbolizes nature, which, per the author, is the main inspiration behind art.
 In Imastaser's time, artistic inspiration was usually attributed to divine reasons.

-As a hymnologist, Imastaser wrote several important sharakans (hymns): Tagh Harutean (Ode to the Resurrection), Paitsaratsan Aisor (Brightened on This Day), Anskizbn Bann Astvatz (God, The Infinite Word), Anchareli Bann Astavatz (God, The Inexpressible Word).
-The latter two are acrostic compositions, each encompassing within their ten stanzas thirty six letters of the Armenian Alphabet.
+As a hymnologist, Imastaser wrote several important sharakans (hymns): Tagh Harutean (Ode to the Resurrection), Paytsaratsan Aysor (They brightened on this day), Anskizbn Bann Astvatz (God, the infinite word), Anchareli Bann Astavatz (God, the inexpressible word).
+The latter two are acrostic compositions, each encompassing within their ten stanzas thirty-six letters of the Armenian Alphabet.
 In them, Imastaser glorifies heroes and martyrs who sacrificed their lives defending Armenian homeland and their Christian faith.
 Imastaser also introduced another patriotic theme to Armenian literature and music: emigration.
 In his hymns Imastaser prays to God so that Armenians who left their country could find strength to return home.

 Hovhannes Imastaser also contributed to the standardization of the Armenian prayer book and Psalter.

 Hovhannes Imastaser's work in mathematics is represented by the volume Haghaks Ankiunavor Tvots (Concerning Polygonal Numbers).
 This work indicates a profound knowledge of all important ancient and medieval mathematicians, including Pythagoras, Euclid and Aristotle.
 Hovhannes Imastaser translated into Armenian the works of the following classical scholars: Philo of Alexandria, Dionysius the Areopagite, Gregory of Nyssa, Porphyry, and, as mentioned, Aristotle and Euclid.

 In 1084, Hovhannes Imastaser became involved in the project of developing so-called Minor Armenian Calendar, which included all 365 days plus one additional day.
 Eventually, his work on calendars led to the invention of a perpetual or eternal calendar.

-One of the most important citations of Hovhannes Imastaser reflects his understanding of the role of the empirical method in science.
-150 years before Roger Bacon, Hovhannes Imastaser famously noted: “Without experimentation, no opinion can be considered probable and acceptable; only experiment produces confirmation and certainty.”
+Hovhannes Imastaser recognized the importance of the empirical method in science.
+150 years before Roger Bacon, he noted: "Without experimentation, no opinion can be considered probable and acceptable; only experiment produces confirmation and certainty."